tytydraco/yessleep/out/Please_Make_The_Crying_In_My_Walls_Stop.md

 “Yeah, no. No kids here.
 Did you check with the upstairs neighbor?”

-The rest of the day I became a door-to-door saleswoman in search of the babe responsible.
+The rest of the day I became a door-to-door saleswoman.
 I was met by an endless procession of confused faces and head-scratching.
 By four, I’d checked every unit and a deep sense of dread filled me like a bottle.

 *There wasn’t a child under the age of eight in the whole complex.*

 I hypothesized that the baby was being hidden.
 Maybe there was a fee associated with having an unlisted occupant in the home, or worse, perhaps the poor thing had been stolen.
 I suddenly felt very guilty over my hatred of it.
 People hid stranger things in apartments before.
 During a frantic Google search for solutions, I’d learned about a man who’d made meth in his apartment for ten years under his neighbor's nose.
 The police only ever found out about his cooking when the chef got lazy mixing chemicals and an explosion made it very obvious what had been going on.
 The article ended by noting authorities only ever found one of the cook’s arms.
 It’d blown clean off and lodged in a mailbox.

 Out of options, and still wanting to believe myself sane, I purchased a decibel meter.
 If I could pinpoint where the noise was emanating from I could go to the landlord.
 The meter included a black plastic wand that made me feel like a TSA agent as I scanned the apartment.
 I went from end to end hunting the weeping.
-I started with the ceiling, which came in at 87 Dbs, the sound level of a busy day of traffic.
+I started with the ceiling, which came in at 87 dBs, the sound level of a busy day of traffic (A fact I learned on the box).

 Hope welled in me but was squashed as I kept checking.
-The kitchen was up next.
-Again, the meter read 87 Dbs.
+In the kitchen, the meter read 87 dBs.
 Then I went to the living room, the bedroom, and the bathroom.
-Every, single, one: 87 Dbs.
+Every, single, one: 87 dBs.
 The sound never gave a hint of dipping by a single decibel.
 I thought the fucking thing was broken.
 I turned it off, replaced the windscreen on the wand, the batteries, and tried again.
 The sound scale remained static.
 According to the meter, the crying was coming from every inch of the apartment equally.

 I resolved that it had to be an issue with the wand; Some cheap piece of sound equipment that didn’t work right.
 It wasn’t possible that the crying could be coming from every part of the apartment.
 It was a mistake.
 It had to be.
-I tossed the Db meter onto my fading babyshit brown couch and opened a microphone app on my phone.
+I tossed the Db meter onto my fading baby shit brown couch and opened a microphone app on my phone.
 I hit record and allowed the ongoing tidal wave of tears to pour into its speaker.
 Ten seconds later, I hit stop and stepped out of the apartment to get clear of the crying.
 I clicked play on the new recording.

-The only sound my phone picked up was the hum of my air conditioning.
+The only sound the phone picked up was the hum of my air conditioning.

 I escalated things.
 I bought ceiling tiles, those big flat asbestos-filled puzzle pieces found in every office and public school in America.
 I pasted them over any naked section of my ceiling.
 The effort took two days and three trips to Home Depot.
 The result: 87 Dbs.